peterldowns/testy/README.md

 }
 ```

-## `assert`
+## `assert` methods call `t.Fatal`
-`assert` contains methods for checking a condition, failing the test
+`assert` contains methods for asserting a condition, marking the test as failed
-immediately if the condition is not met.
-This is a "hard" or traditional
+and immediately exiting the test if the condition is not met.
+This is a "hard"
-assert, equivalent to the methods in `testify/require` or the `Assert` method
+or traditional assert, equivalent to the methods in `testify/require` or the
-in `gotest.tools/assert`.
+`Assert` method in `gotest.tools/assert`.
+If an assertion fails, testy calls
+`t.Fatal`.

 ```go
 func TestExample(t *testing.T) {